Milton3000/bnb-milton/README.md

 db.ts:

 If we are NOT in a prod env. set our prisma client to a Global Prisma.
 If we are in a prod env, use this normal new Prisma Client.

+[id] folder = dynamic route, get the id through the pathname.